 ITALY – After the December referendum went to the polls – and failed with a 59.1% “no” vote – Italian Prime Minister Matteo Renzi kept to his promise and resigned.
 On December 5, the referendum marked a change in Italy.
-Victory for anti-establishment and right wing parties have seen Renzi’s hope for Senate power to be reduced, fail, claiming it a threat to democracy.
+Victory for anti-establishment and right wing parties have seen Renzi’s hope for Senate power reduced and failing, claiming it a threat to democracy.
 However, Italy, the EU’s third largest economy is now plunging into political and economic chaos.

 The “No” vote could have profound consequences for Italy and the EU, including a further destabilising of the Italian banking sector and the possibility of Italy breaking away from the European Union.

 Italy’s plan to set up a parallel currency gained ground, with some saying the Italian economy could soar if the plans come into fruition.
 However, under the EU, Italy’s economy has stagnated for almost two decades.

 The parallel currency would run alongside the euro.
 Most of the Italian parties are backing its formation, along with Italy’s former Prime Minister Silvio Berlusconi.

 The backing is not surprising.
 As a result of zero growth under the euro, Italy has suffered an unemployment rate of a fixed 11%; youth unemployment sits at 35%, and the debt is a staggering 133% of GDP.
 The banking system is set to collapse, particularly after the referendum, and so Italian leaders are scrambling for ideas.
 The parallel currency makes sense for a sinking economy.